ekino/EkinoWordpressBundle/README.md

 Here are some examples:

-* Use Symfony to manipulate Wordpress database
 * Use custom Symfony services into Wordpress,
+* Use Symfony to manipulate Wordpress database,
+* Create custom Symfony routes out of Wordpress

 Installation
 ------------